RameenMughal/TryHackMeWriteups/Linux Fundamentals/Linux Strength Training.md

 ![image](https://github.com/user-attachments/assets/6a5bd5f9-236c-400b-9380-50edea86ae59)

-We got the wordlist now we find the actual sql backup, which wash hinted that it will be in /home/shared/sql/ according to Sameer previous message.
+We got the wordlist now we find the actual sql backup, which was hinted that it will be in /home/shared/sql/ according to Sameer previous message.
 The backup would be named with the date of the message(2020–08–13).

 Finding the backup file `find / -type f -name *2020-08-13* 2>/dev/null`